-In fact, all homogeneous negative Sobolev norms $\|\rho(t)\|_{\dot{H}^{-r}}$ (with $r>0$) would exhibit the same behavior, with the only difference being in the constant for the exponential decay and the exponent for the polynomial decay, which depend on~$r$.
-We observe that, in the case $s>1$, such self-similar scaling analysis does not yield the known exponential lower bound for the (geometric and functional) mixing scale, which is supposed to be optimal; rather, it yields a slower polynomial decay in time.
+In fact, all homogeneous negative Sobolev norms $\|\rho(t)\|_{\dot{H}^{-r}}$ (with $r>0$) would exhibit the same behavior, the only difference being in the constant for the exponential decay and the exponent for the polynomial decay, which depend on~$r$.
+We observe that, in the case $s>1$, such self-similar scaling analysis does not match the exponential lower bound for the (geometric and functional) mixing scale, which is expected to be optimal (recall the discussion in~\S\ref{ss:literature}\ref{ss:literature:d}).

-The following lemma proves that the geometric mixing scale $\varepsilon(t)$ exhibits the same behavior, detailed in Theorem~\ref{t:main}, as the functional mixing scale.
+The following lemma shows that the geometric mixing scale exhibits the same behavior as the functional mixing scale, as established in Theorem~\ref{t:main} above.